mark-church/docs/local-scope-swarm-networking.md

 node1 $ docker service rm $(docker service ls -q)
 ```

 The macvlan interfaces of each Docker host and any virtual network you are using should be in promiscuous mode.
+If using virtualbox then the NIC of VM needs to be set as promiscuous in the settings of the network as well.

 ```
 $ sudo ip link set dev eth1 promisc on

 $ netstat -i
 Kernel Interface table
 Iface   MTU Met   RX-OK RX-ERR RX-DRP RX-OVR    TX-OK TX-ERR TX-DRP TX-OVR Flg